 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies in the South Washington Watershed District's internal control as described in the accompanying Schedule of Findings and Responses as items 2010-1 and 2010-2 to be significant deficiencies.
+We consider the deficiency in the South Washington Watershed District's internal control as described in the accompanying Schedule of Findings and Responses as item 2011-1 to be a significant deficiency.

-4810 White Bear Parkway White Bear Lake, MN 55110 651.426.7000 651.426.5004 fax www.hlbtr.com Equal Opportunity Employer 100-Percent Employee-Owned South Washington Watershed District Report on Internal Control
+4810 White Bear Parkway White Bear Lake, MN 55110 651.426.7000 651.426.5004 fax www.hlbtr.com Equal Opportunity Employer 100-Percent Employee-Øwned South Washington Watershed District Report on Internal Control

-South Washington Watershed District's written response to the significant deficiencies identified in our audit are described in the accompanying Schedule of Findings and Responses.
-We did not audit the South Washington Watershed District's responses and, accordingly, we express no opinion on them.
+South Washington Watershed District's written response to the significant deficiency identified in our audit are described in the accompanying Schedule of Findings and Responses.
+We did not audit the South Washington Watershed District's responses and, accordingly, we express no opinion on it.